arcanjo-sys/ArcImage/docs/SPECIFICATION.md

 ## 7.1 Codec Version

-Um byte identifica a implementação do codec utilizada para codificar os dados.
+One byte identifies the codec implementation used to encode the data.

 Na implementação ARC 2.0: